encord-team/E-MM1/README.md

 To download the raw underlying data, please see the [Download page][download].

-This example constructs a DataFrame of first nearest-neighbour groups, substituting Encord IDs with file paths (following the file structure defined in the [Download page][download], )
+This example constructs a DataFrame of first nearest-neighbour groups, substituting Encord IDs with file paths (Using the file structure as defined and setup in [Download][download])

 ```python
 ROOT_DATA_PATH = os.getenv("ROOT_DATA_PATH")

 CHOSEN_MODALIIES = ["image", "audio", "video", "points"]